-The Horsey Herb
+The Royal - but Horsey - Herb

 - In Sanskrit ‘Ashwagandha’ roughly means ‘smell of horse’ - perhaps more so due to faith in its ability to impart the vitality of a stallion, rather than the fresh roots being said to have an equine scent about them!

 - In Ayurvedic tradition, Ashwagandha is considered one of the preeminent Rasayana herbs - those which are prized for rejuvenating qualities.